stormpath/express-stormpath/docs/source/register.rst

 Create the Registration Form
 ===================

-We want our users to sign up for our service, so we need to provide a Registration form.
+We want our users to sign up for our service, so we need to provide a registration form.
 The Stormpath Angular SDK provides a pre-built registration form and we're going to show you how to use it.
-When a user submits this form, it will create a new account for them in the Stormpath Directory that is associated with the Stormpath Application that you created in the :ref:`create_tenant` section
+When a user submits this form, it will create a new account for them in the Stormpath Directory that is associated with the Stormpath Application that you created in the :ref:`create_tenant` section.

 Generate the /register Route
 --------------------------------